survos/survos-documentation-orig/modules/survey-types/participant_screener.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _turk_expert_type:
+..  _participant_screener_type:

-Turk Expert Surveys
+Screener Surveys
 =======================================
+Used to screen potential study participants

 Basic Workflow
 -------------------------
-* Configure a Turk Expert Survey
+* Configure a Screener Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate